Semantic Relations and Deep Learning: Learning semantic relations

 \subsection{Unsupervised relation extraction}

-There are several ways of tackling unsupervised relation extraction .
+There are several ways of tackling unsupervised relation extraction which predate the deep-learning period.
 They rely on semantic similarity to group extracted tuples.
 The similarity is calculated between the arguments of different relation instances or between the patterns which those instances display.
 Similarities can be used directly to find the closest relation instance match, or to cluster similar instances.

 A good representation of a sentence with an instance of a relation $r$ should be close to the representations of other sentences with other instances of $r$.
-This assumption can lead to ``implicit'' clusters; \newcite{Marcheggiani2016} rely on it for their variational autoencoder model.
+This assumption can lead to ``implicit'' clusters ; \newcite{Marcheggiani2016} rely on it for their variational autoencoder model.
 The encoder builds a semantic representation for a sentence based on a feature-rich representation.
 The expectation is that the representation so built will approximate the representation of a relation triple.
 The decoder can then reconstruct one of the arguments of the relation.
 The two components are trained together.
 In the encoding step, the argument to be reconstructed is obscured.

 Information from a knowledge base added to this model introduces similarity constraints between relation tuples. \newcite{Liang2019} learn to discover instances of previously unseen relations.
 They expand \citeauthor{Marcheggiani2016}'s model using the similarity between two entity pairs $x_1 = (x_{11},x_{12})$ and $x_2 = (x_{21},x_{22})$ as the cosine of the angle between the translation vectors connecting the entities in each pair: